NOAA's recent chart shows tornado alley has shifted dramatically eastward.

 History being made in Tuscaloosa Al with FEMA certified 361G shelter

 NEW AGE DOMES is doing something about that very thing.
-Our new factory is FEMA 361G certified and nearing completion...just hanging massive doors and a little paint.
-It's ready for storms now and has had quite a gathering of the neighbors already when the sirens went off.
+Our new factory is FEMA 361G certified and now storm ready!
+We've had quite a gathering of the neighbors already when the sirens went off.

 A few photos of the assembly of the panels that make up the energy absorbing nature of the building.
-Our REGULAR 2x6 dome houses are rated for 250 mph, but this factory using 2x8 and (2) layers of 3/4" plywood over 14 gauge metal is STUPID strong.
+Our REGULAR 2x6 dome houses are rated for 250 mph, but this factory using 2x8 and (2) layers of 3/4" plywood over 14 gauge metal is another level of strong.

-Yeah, we're still working on it some 2 years after starting.
-NO public money.
-No bankers, just a lot of sweat and proud to do it.
+2 years after starting we're done!
+NO public money, No bankers, just a lot of sweat and determination and proud to do it.
 At least I'LL have a place to go back to after our next tornado.
 And if you live in Tuscaloosa...there WILL be another.

 I'm afraid the sawhorses weren't up to the task of building these 350# cargo doors.
 Most shelters will NOT have cargo doors, but we had to have them, for completed panel load out, so we had the specs on FEMA "store bought" doors and beefed them up.
 Whereas a "store bought " door has 2 layers of metal sandwiching a foam or hollow core, THESE are the same metal thickness on top of 10 layers of laminated wood with a plywood core, 1 1/2" thick!
 100 bolts to make them rigid and you have it.

-Maybe a close up of what's BEHIND the shingles and 2 layers of plywood that you'll never see.
+Maybe you'd like to see a close up of what's BEHIND the siding and 2 layers of plywood that you'll never see.
+These panels stopped a projectile in testing that was 400% OVER what FEMA requires their 361G specification to stop!